 What’s included:

-- 4-hour sailing trip
+- 4-hour sailing trip along the coast

-- Greek dinner (mezze, salads, grilled items)
+- Greek dinner on board (mezze, salads, grilled items — surprisingly good for boat food)

-- Unlimited wine, beer, soft drinks
+- Unlimited wine, beer, and soft drinks

 - Swimming stop in a secluded cove